ezcorg/witmproxy-plugin-template-rust/README.md

 - Modify the `manifest()` function in `src/lib.rs` to update plugin metadata
 - Implement your plugin logic in the `handle_request()` and `handle_response()` functions
-- Update the CEL expression in the manifest to control when your plugin runs
+- Update the `filter` CEL expressions in the `manifest()` function to specify which connections/requests/responses the plugin should process
 - Add any additional dependencies to `Cargo.toml`